3 Reasons to Avoid the Urge to Pull Your Money Out of the Market

 Fear-driven selling is the single biggest mistake investors make during periods of market volatility.
 It’s very difficult (we’ll even go so far as to say it’s impossible) to time the market.
 Most investors who try doing so end up missing out on significant growth opportunities.

-When speaking about market volatility, our CEO, Peter Mallouk, often asks audience members the question, “what is the one thing all bear markets have in common?”
-The answer is, “they all eventually end.”
+When speaking about market volatility, Creative Planning President and CEO Peter Mallouk often asks audience members the question, “What is the one thing all bear markets have in common?”
+The answer is, “They all eventually end.”

-There has never been a time in history that the market has not eventually recovered from a downturn.
+There’s never been a time in history when the market hasn’t eventually recovered from a downturn.
 Yes, sometimes it takes years for the recovery to occur, and the rebound may not coincide with your investment timeline, but the markets will eventually rise again.
 However, if you take your money out of the market, you’ll realize any portfolio losses and miss out on an opportunity for future growth.

 Consider the following chart, which illustrates how missing just a few days in the market over many years can greatly impact a portfolio’s performance.